Statistics for Data Analytics

 R-Packages

-To run the R code of the lecture script, you will need to install some additional packages.
+To run the R code of the lecture script, you will need to install some additional packages via the command install.packages():

-Some further datasets are contained in my package teachingdata, which is available in a GitHub repository:
+Some further datasets are contained in my package TeachData, which is available in a GitHub repository.
+It can be installed using the following command: